SRC-technology/SRC/meetings/2019-07-08/agenda.md

 To ready SRC for financial operation, I move to:

 * Outline the yearly process for reporting finances to the state
+* Make a budget and highlight which costs are actually relevant.
 * Book a meeting with a service provider for bookkeeping, in particular Bokio, and make sure we understand the value they bring and what part of the process we need to fill in ourselves
 * Appoint a _Treasurer_ for SRC, who will from then on be responsible for overseeing our finances.